 Program success measurements

-Within two years, students will have a clear understanding of and enthusiasm for their chosen career path within biomedical research, and will have secured their next position along that path.
+Within program timeframe, students will have a clear understanding of and enthusiasm for their chosen career path within biomedical research, and will have secured their next position along that path.
 Post internship (or experience) opportunity positions could be offered if the student and Mayo Clinic are both interested in employment.

 Application and selection process